damonallison/notes/data-science/spark/spark.md

 Two types of operations can be performed on Datasets:

-* Transformations.
-Create a new Dataset.
+1. Transformations.
+Transformations are lazy operations which are added to the RDD pipeline.
+Transformations are not executed until an `Action` occurs.
-* Actions.
+1. Actions.
 Return a value to the driver program after running a computation on the RDD.
+Actions could potentially bring the entire RDD back to the driver program, causing the driver to run out of memory.

 ## Spark vs. Hadoop

+### Similarities

 Spark is *similar* to Hadoop in some respects: